alexee-mayette/lethality-vessel-strike/README.md

 ```r
 ## [1] 0.295065
 ```
-In this simulation, a collision between a adult NARW and a vessel of 45 000 kg going at a speed of 4 knots, would have a 29.5% probability of being lethal.
+In this simulation, a collision between an adult NARW and a vessel of 45 000 kg going at a speed of 4 knots, would have a 29.5% probability of being lethal.

-### Quick exmaple - 10 knots
+### Quick example - 10 knots
-Let's simulate the same ship and whale, but with a higher travelling speed.
+Let's simulate the same ship and whale but with a higher travelling speed.
 ```r
 # Initial state of the model
 state <- list(